bressler1995/Transform-to-Open-Science/README.md

 NASA's Transform to Open Science (TOPS) mission will allow us to create a scientific culture that is ready for 21st century challenges.
 Open Science will **broaden participation, increase accessibility to knowledge, and embrace new technologies** that can respond to these changes at scale.
 We hope you will join us in creating an open science infrastructure in your organization.
 TOPS will show you how!

-### TOPS Mission
+### TOPS Mission and Strategic Objectives
-Inspire and empower scientists, researchers, and communities to embrace open science as a catalyst for positive change, leading to a more equitable and impactful scientific ecosystem.
+It is our goal to inspire and empower scientists, researchers, and communities to embrace Open Science as a catalyst for positive change, leading to a more equitable, inclusive, and impactful scientific ecosystem.

-### Strategic Objectives

-Open Science creates more advanced and inclusive research faster, builds a more just and equitable world, and ensures that minds from all walks of life can participate in science.
-TOPS is NASA’s ambitious plan to accelerate open science practices.
-It's a 5 year journey that will
+These benefits ensure that research is faster, and that that minds from all walks of life can participate in science.
+TOPS is likewise NASA's ambitious plan to accelerate open science practices.
+It's a 5 year journey that will:

 1. Accelerate major scientific discoveries
 2. Broaden participation by historically excluded communities
 3. Increase understanding and adoption of open science principles and techniques